 Gareth loves client contact – clients return this courtesy and always appreciate his efforts.
 Due to his commitment to client care Gareth receives instructions that have been pointed in his direction from previous clients.

 Gareth is a passionate rugby league fan, being a former professional rugby league player with Wigan and Hunslet, with whom he reached the Challenge Cup quarter final in 2003.
-As well as following rugby, in his spare time, Gareth enjoys spending time with his wife and two young boys- look out for them ‘geocaching’ across Yorkshire!
+As well as following rugby, in his spare time, Gareth enjoys spending time with his wife and four young boys- look out for them ‘geocaching’ across Yorkshire!

 Below are details of a number of Gareth’s most recent cases.